Phone Answering Service for Small Business: Options, Pricing, and How to Pick

 Service-by-Service Breakdown

 Built specifically for home services businesses.
 The standout feature is voice-based onboarding — instead of filling out forms, Claudessa calls you, learns your business through a 15-minute conversation, and builds a knowledge base from that call.
 This means callers get answers that actually match how your plumbing shop or HVAC company works.
-Per-call billing at $0.29/call (Starter) is simple to budget.
+One plan, all features, per-call billing at $0.29/call is simple to budget.
 The 2-month free trial is the longest in the category.

 Honest take: Claudessa launched in 2026, so it has a smaller customer base than established players.
 If you need a service with years of track record, Ruby or Smith.ai have that.
 If you want the best value for home services with the most generous trial to prove it, Claudessa is hard to beat.